russelljjarvis/teiili/docs/scripts/Tutorials.rst

 .. figure:: fig/Mismatch_NN.png
     :width: 800px
-    :align: center
+    :align: left
     :height: 400px
-    :alt: alternate text
-    :figclass: align-center
+    :figclass: align-left

     Effect of mismatch on neuron and synapse dynamics.
-Top) Input spike raster plot.
-Top/Middle) Output spike raster plot.
-Bottom/Middle) EPSC traces of different synapses.
-Note that the input spike time is the same but the temporal evolution, which is set by the synaptic paramters is different.
-Bottom) Traces of `Imem` of all neurons in th the output population.
+    **Top)** Input spike raster plot. **Top/Middle)** Output spike raster plot. **Bottom/Middle)** EPSC traces of different synapses.
+Note that the input spike time is the same but the temporal evolution, which is set by the synaptic paramters is different. **Bottom)** Traces of `Imem` of all neurons in th the output population.
 Note that due to the heterogeneity the spike timing and the temporal dyanmics differ for different neurons.

 .. code-block:: python